Pennsylvania to Connecticut Car Shipping (2026 Cost Guide)

 Transporting your vehicle to Connecticut

-About 22 million people are living in the Constitution State of Connecticut.
+About 3.6 million people are living in the Constitution State.
 Connecticut has decent weather, is familiar to any east coast native.
 In the North, there tend to be cold winters with moderate snowfall and hot, humid summers.
 In the South, there are cool winters with a mix of rain and infrequent snow, and hot humid summers.

 FAQ

-Does someone have to be present when picking up my car in Pennsylvania and when dropping off my car in Connecticut?
+Does someone have to be present when you ship a car for pickup in Pennsylvania and delivery in Connecticut?

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Pennsylvania and when dropping it off in Connecticut.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Pennsylvania and when dropping it off in Connecticut.

 Do you need car insurance when shipping your car from Pennsylvania to Connecticut?